Stackclash/5e-vault/4. World Almanac/NPCs/Exethanter.md

     \ it, the target is immune to Exethanter's gaze for the next 24 hours."
   "name": "Frightening Gaze (Costs 2 Actions)"
 - "desc": "Each non-undead creature within 20 feet of Exethanter must make a DC 18\
-    \ Constitution saving throw against this magic, taking dice:6d6|text(21) (6d6)\
+    \ Constitution saving throw against this magic, taking 21 (6d6) necrotic damage\
-    \ necrotic damage on a failed save, or half as much damage on a successful one."
+    \ on a failed save, or half as much damage on a successful one."
   "name": "Disrupt Life (Costs 3 Actions)"
 "source":
 - "CoS"